-In May 2018 PALS and the Minnesota Water Research Digital Library (MnWRL) launched their online digital repository.
-MnWRL is PALS’ first state agency and PALS hopes that this project can show how this can be a success for other Minnesota State agencies.
+In May 2018, PALS and the Minnesota Water Research Digital Library (MnWRL) launched their digital repository.

 PALS began working with Northwestern Health Sciences University in January 2018.
-Our first project with them will be completed in early September 2018 and consists of loading numerous photographs.
-These images depict college life, events, faculty, administrators, students, marketing material, and photographs from the University’s earlier years.
+The first project consisted of loading numerous photographs which depict college life, events, faculty, administrators, students, marketing material, and photographs from the University’s earlier years.
 A collection of videos is also available.
 Material continues to be loaded into the repository.

-Southwest Minnesota State University was our first partner.
-They, along with the Minneapolis College of Art and Design, worked on a beta project to test Islandora’s viability in 2012.
+Southwest Minnesota State University worked with PALS on a beta project to test Islandora’s viability in 2012.

 During the beta project, SMSU digitized their alumni newsletter, Focus, with the goal of gaining support to continue the project with administrators and possibly additional funding.
-In choosing Focus SMSU hoped to build a partnership with the SMSU Foundation departments on campus during the project.
-SMSU succeeded and they were able to secure funding.
+In choosing Focus, staff at SMSU hoped to build a partnership with the SMSU Foundation.
+Their collection choice resonated with the SMSU Foundation and they received funding for five years.

 “We opted to start by digitizing our university’s alumni news magazine.
 This was an ideal publication to begin our initiative with as it reaches a wide audience, contains valuable information on many aspects of our university, and has been consistently published since 1980.
 I worked with our University Foundation office to secure grant funding to get the initiative off the ground and continue communication with our Alumni Director on ways to promote and support the digital archives,” Pam Gladis, University Librarian, Southwest Minnesota State University.

-Explore SMSU’s archives online including collections of News articles, Academic Catalogs, College Founding documents, Southwestern Symposium oral histories, and the alumni magazine, Focus.
+Explore SMSU’s archives including collections of news articles, academic catalogs, college founding documents, Southwestern Symposium oral histories, and the alumni magazine, Focus.

-Pam Gladis leads the project with assistance from library technicians and occasionally student interns, which shows that Islandora works well for a small staff.
+Pam Gladis leads the project with assistance from library technicians and occasionally student interns.

-St. Cloud Technical & Community College's first goal was to load their accreditation materials so they would be easily accessible when needed.
-They also wanted to load a wide variety of materials in several formats such as photographs of an edible book contest, college videos, photos of administrators, college catalogs, master facilities plans, and college governance documents, The library did not have an archive of historical materials before working with PALS, so they consider the project a huge success, enabling them to fill a critically important need for the college.
+The original goal for St. Cloud Technical & Community College staff was to load their accreditation materials so they would be easily accessible when needed.
+They also wanted to load a wide variety of materials in several formats such as photographs, college videos, college catalogs, master facilities plans, and college governance documents.
+The library did not have an archive of historical materials before working with PALS, so staff at SCTCC consider the project a huge success, enabling them to fill an important need for the college.